Shearless bifurcations in particle transport for reversed shear tokamaks: Breakup and reappearance of shearless transport barriers

 Further decrease in $q_a$ causes the appearance of three shearless curves at $q_a = 3.30$ [plotted in red, green, and blue in Fig. \ref{fig:poincare.general}(e)].
 They are also located at extrema of the rotation number profile: the red one at a maximum, and the green and blue ones at minima [Fig. \ref{fig:rotation.shearless}(b)].
 These multiple shearless curves also disappear for even lower values of $q_a$, as exemplified by Fig. \ref{fig:poincare.general}(f), obtained for $q_a = 3.00$

-Sequences of breakup and reappearance of shearless curves as a parameter is varied, exemplified by Figs. \ref{fig:poincare.general}(a)-\ref{fig:poincare.general}(c), occur quite often in the non-twist system considered in this work.
+Sequences of breakup and reappearance of shearless curves as a parameter is varied, exemplified by Figs. \ref{fig:poincare.general}(a)-\ref{fig:poincare.general}(c), occur quite often in the nontwist system considered in this work.
 In Figure \ref{fig:shearless.bifurcation} we plot a shearless bifurcation diagram, showing the extrema of rotation number as a function of the parameter $q_a$.
 Hence, each point in this diagram corresponds to a shearless curve, whenever it exists.
 There are some gaps in the diagram, corresponding to parameter values with no extrema of $\Omega$, or for which the rotation number itself is ill-defined (because the considered orbit is chaotic, for example).
-Such regions are indicated in black color in the bar above Fig. \ref{fig:shearless.bifurcation}
+Such regions are indicated in black colour in the bar above Fig. \ref{fig:shearless.bifurcation}

 For most parameter values in the shearless bifurcation diagram, there is only one shearless curve, represented by red points in Fig. \ref{fig:shearless.bifurcation}, corresponding to the red regions in the colorbar.
 Multiple shearless curves are indicated by blue and green points, when there are two and three coexisting shearless curves, respectively.
-In an inset of Fig. \ref{fig:shearless.bifurcation} we display a magnification of the interval $3.1<q_a<3.4$, for which there are green points indicating two coexisting shearless curves.
+In an inset of Fig. \ref{fig:shearless.bifurcation} we display a magnification of the interval $3.1<q_a<3.4$, for which there are green points indicating three coexisting shearless curves.
 There are some blue points as well, but they occupy a region so tiny that they are barely visible in Fig. \ref{fig:shearless.bifurcation}.

-We see that a shearless bifurcation is an abrupt change in the behavior of the shearless curve, as a system parameter is varied through a critical value.
+We see that a shearless bifurcation is an abrupt change in the behaviour of the shearless curve, as a system parameter is varied through a critical value.
 For example, a change between red and green points in Fig. \ref{fig:shearless.bifurcation} suggests the occurrence of a shearless bifurcation, whereby a single shearless curve bifurcates into two shearless curves, as the parameter $q_a$ passes through some value.
 When green points become red points again, we can speak of an inverse shearless bifurcation.
+Bifurcations on transport barriers like the one mentioned above were experimentally observed on JET and ASDEX Upgrade \cite{joffrin2003}.
+However, in these experiments, the triggering mechanism of those barriers is different from the one presented in this paper, but the possibility to have more than one transport barriers remains.